top of page

 Penny Reeve Mini Devo Five Friends of Jesus

-Penny - Yeah, thanks for having me, Valerie.
-It's been super fun!
+Penny - Thanks for having me, Valerie!
+It’s been a blast!

-Valerie - Been a pleasure.
-And thank you for joining Penny and me on this episode of the Bookworthy Podcast.
-Check the show notes for any books or links that we discussed, and let us know in the comments what your first job was.
+Valerie - Thank you for joining us on this episode of the Bookworthy Podcast.
+Check the show notes for any books or links we discussed.
+Let us know in the comments what your first job was.
 Be sure to like, subscribe, and leave a review to discover more great books together.

 BookWorthy Podcast Follow Link